strikeraryu/query_police/README.md

 You can change logger config using `QueryPolice logger_config: <config>`, default logger_config `{'negative' => true}`, options `positive: <Boolean>, caution: <Boolean>`.

+---

 ## How it works?

-1. Query police converts the relation into sql query
+1. Query police converts the relation into SQL query

-2. Query police generates execution plan using EXPLAIN and EXPLAIN format=JSON based on the configuration.
+2. Query police generates an execution plan using EXPLAIN and EXPLAIN format=JSON based on the configuration.

 3. Query police load rules from the config file.

 4. Query police apply rules on the execution plan and generate a new analysis object.

-5. Analysis object provide different methods to print the analysis in more descriptive format.
+5. Analysis object provides different methods to print the analysis in a more descriptive format.

 ## Execution plan

-We have 2 possible execution plan:-
+We have 2 possible execution plans:-

 Normal - using `EXPLAIN`